-- Capturing the colours of fire at a sacred festival
+- Season One: Capturing the colours of fire at a sacred festival

 It’s very early in the morning and the monasteries in Bhutan are really active.
 And first thing in the morning there’s usually a morning prayer, so I can’t resist going in to see if I can gain access because it’s got this incredible, almost medieval atmosphere.